 Having your car break down on you can put a dampener on things, especially abroad.
 Which is why Alphabet automatically includes a roadside assistance/car breakdown formula for all lease cars, called Alphabet Assistance.
 Whether you are dealing with a mechanical defect or an accident, our roadside assistance immediately springs into action to ensure you to continue to remain mobile.

 The Driver Info Card in your documentation pouch provides an overview of all the covers.
-Together with Touring, Alphabet will make every effort to help you as quickly as possible.
+Together with VAB, Alphabet will make every effort to help you as quickly as possible.

 You can reach Alphabet Assistance 24/7 at +32 (0) 78 15 05 35.
 Along the motorways in France, you are required to use the orange emergency roadside telephones.